Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 \subsubsection{Two-impurity Anderson model}

-Following the theoretical overview in Sec.~\ref{sss.models.TIAM}, we present a discussion of molecules with two relevant orbitals in quarter and half filling. \paragraph*{Quarter filling: The SU(4) Kondo effect.} Beautiful realizations of the SU(4) Kondo effect on a single entity were given in carbon nanotubes \cite{Jarillo2005,Makarovski2007,Schmid2015}.
+Following the theoretical overview in Sec.~\ref{sss.models.TIAM}, we present a discussion of molecules with two relevant orbitals in quarter and half filling.

+{\it Quarter filling: The SU(4) Kondo effect.} Beautiful realizations of the SU(4) Kondo effect on a single entity were given in carbon nanotubes \cite{Jarillo2005,Makarovski2007,Schmid2015}.
 In this case, the orbital degeneracy required for an SU(4) Kondo effect arises from the valley degree of freedom.
 However, the contacts and impurities induce mixing of the two orbitals and therefore disturbances of the SU(4) symmetry are significant.
 In molecular `quantum dots' such perturbations can be avoided by imposing point symmetry of the compound system (molecule and contacts).
 Consider, {\it e.g.}, the case of transition-metal phthalocyanines (Pc) adsorbed on a crystalline metallic surface.
 The gas-phase Pc is symmetric around a fourfold axis, which gives rise to doubly-degenerate levels.
 The fourfold axis can be preserved when the molecule is placed on a cubic lattice.
 This is the case for nickel and copper phthalocyanines (NiPc and CuPc) adsorbed on Ag(100) \cite{Korytar2011,Mugarza2012}.
 The degenerate ligand states ($e_\mathrm g$) contain a single electron in the Coulomb blockade regime.
 The SU(4) character manifests itself in STM images of the Kondo resonance, which is uniformly detected over the ligands of the Pc.

 An SU(4) Kondo effect was also found for FePc adsorbed on two distinct sites on Au(111) \cite{Minamitani2012}.
 The gas phase FePc has a doubly degenerate level, residing mainly on the d-shell.
 The molecules are adsorbed on Au(111) on two sites, either the `on-top' sites, or the `bridge.'
 The analysis of STM spectra with and without magnetic field suggests that at the on-top adsorption site, the Kondo effect is of the SU(4) type, and at the bridge site it turns into an SU(2).
 This observation correlates well with the strongly reduced symmetry of the bridge site.
 The molecular SU(4) Kondo system allows to be assembled into a 2D array, as demonstrated by the same group \cite{Tsukahara2011}.
 Such an SU(4) Kondo lattice offers means to study the competition between orbital and spin ordering \cite{Lobos2014,Fernandez2015}.